Visiting the USA in a motorhome. West Coast - Route

 72jpg

-The morning is cold and windy, you can enter part of the park only with special buses, so we leave the camper in the parking lot and head towards the park's transport stop, it stops at some of the most important attractions, and what I think is important, it is for free.
+The morning is cold and windy, part of the park can only be entered by special buses, so we leave the camper in the parking lot and go towards the park transport stop, it stops at several of the most important attractions and, most importantly, it is free.

 befunky-project-3jpg

-The Narrows can be rented appropriate clothes and walk along the riverbed.
-We were supposed to climb the Angels Landing Trail, unfortunately the route was closed, the rock collapsed, so we go back to the camper and go further, to get to the next park we have to go through a tunnel in the rock it is payable at the entrance to the park you get a receipt, which is shown before through the tunnel, the guard stops the traffic on the other side and we continue in the middle of the road towards the next Bryce National Park, there we also want to stay overnight, as it is already November, most of the campsites are closed.
-After driving 120 km, we reach the town of Panguitch, a small town, very nice, out of 3 camps, only one active one runs it, an elderly couple very nice, today we want to have a barbecue, so far the sun is shining, we walk in short sleeves, but the owner says that we have to drain the water from the tanks because it will be -6 degrees at night.
+The Narrows you can rent appropriate clothing and walk along the riverbed.
+We were supposed to climb the Angels Landing Trail, unfortunately the route was closed and a rock slid, so we return to the camper and continue driving, to get to the next park we have to go through a tunnel in the rock, it is payable at the entrance to the park, you get a receipt which is shown in front of through the tunnel, a guard stops traffic on the other side and we continue in the middle of the road towards the next Bryce National Park, which is also where we want to stop for the night, as it is already November, most of the campsites are closed.
+After driving 120 km we reach the town of Panguitch, a small town, a very nice one, of 3 campsites only one is open, it is run by an elderly couple, a very nice couple, today we want to have a barbecue, for now the sun is shining, we are wearing short sleeves, but the owner says we have to drain the water from the tanks because it will be -6 degrees at night.

 befunky-project-4jpg

-Campsite www.hitchnpostrv.com - $ 41 (Bryce area) Panguitch.
-At the campsite, each pitch has a water connection and a sewage connection.
+Campsite www.hitchnpostrv.com - $41 (Bryce area) Panguitch.
+At the campsite, each pitch has a water and sewage connection.

 88jpg

-The forecast was correct - the night was very cold, we eat breakfast quickly and to the next point of the program we follow Bryce National Park to the park, we have 37 km, at each entrance to the park the fees are checked, i.e. the card that we bought earlier and you get maps with viewpoints.
+The forecast came true, it was a very cold night, we ate breakfast quickly and went to the next point of the program, Bryce National Park.
+The distance to the park is 37 km.
+At each entrance to the park, fees are checked, i.e. the card we bought earlier and we get maps with viewpoints.

-There are places in the park where you can make a barbecue, we cook in the motorhome because we do not have time for a longer stay, which is a pity.
+There are places in the park where you can have a barbecue, we cook in the camper because we don't have time for a longer stay, which is a pity.
 To visit the park, we cover 65 km from the Visitor Center and back.

 97jpg

-We leave the park around 3:00 p.m. heading towards Arches National Park, we take road no.12 it is a landscape road that takes more time but it is worth it, we had an adventure with a motorhome, we stopped for a moment to rest, we come back and here the silence the motorhome does not ignite and what is bad luck Zero range on the phone, no car, with all the stress I forgot that motorhomes have such a clever button that allows an emergency ignition of the engine, well done and the stress is over.
-Oh and of course you have to remember about fuel because sometimes there is no station for 200 km.
+We leave the park around 3 p.m. heading towards Arches National Park, we choose road no. 12, it is a scenic road, it takes more time but it is worth it, we had an adventure with the camper, we stopped for a moment to rest, we come back and there is silence, the camper does not start and what now is bad luck no reception on the phone, no car, in all this stress I forgot that campers have a clever button that allows for an emergency start of the engine, well done, it worked and the stress is over.
+Oh, and of course you have to remember about fuel because sometimes there is no gas station for 200 km.

 befunky-project-9jpg

-After driving 180 km we get to the village of Torrey, it is dark, hard to find something to sleep on, you just can't see anything on the left or right.
-Finally, at the end of the road, we find the Camping, due to the late hour there is no service anymore, the doorbell on the door of the owner has a house above the reception.
-He came down to us, we paid 50 $ for the stop, he told us a lot about what is worth seeing nearby.
-For this we would need a week and we have 1 day.
+After driving 180 km we reach the village of Torrey.
+It's dark and it's hard to find something to sleep in.
+You can't see anything on the left or right.
+Finally, at the end of the road we find a campsite.
+Due to the late hour, there is no staff left.
+There is a bell on the door and the owner has a house above the reception.
+He came down to us, we paid $50 for the parking, and he told us a lot about what is worth seeing nearby.
+We would need a week for this, but we only have 1 day.

-Sand Creek RV camping 48 $ Torrey in front of the Capitol reef:
+Sand Creek RV Campground $48 Torrey in front of Capitol reef:

 106jpg

-From Torrey we go through Capitol Reef National Park to Arches National Park, unfortunately we throw out the Capitol Reef tour, we have not enough time to visit both parks we decide to visit Arches to the gates of the park we have 250 km so we reach around 11 as always we take the map and tick off the most important points, in the park we did 72 km, we also had a lunch break at the only stop there are special shelters with tables and barbecue prepared at 4 pm we go to the Visitor center for souvenirs.
+From Torrey we go through Capitol Reef National Park to Arches National Park, unfortunately we throw away the visit to Capitol Reef, we don't have enough time to visit both parks, we decide on Arches, to the gates of the park we have 250 km, so we arrive around 11, as always, we take a map and check off the most important points, around the park we covered 72 km, we also had a break for lunch.
+At the only stop, there are special shelters with tables and a barbecue.
+At 4 p.m. we go to the Visitor Center for souvenirs.

 befunky-project-8jpg

-After an intense day, we go to the town of Moab to do some shopping, refuel and refill the gas in the tank, unfortunately there was a problem with it nowhere, until in the morning we found a campsite where we could refill it.
-And we had an overnight stay in nature on the Colorado River for $ 20 without a service field, you take an envelope from the locker, write down the data and put the money into an iron box, around midnight a patrol rode around and checked fees.
+After an intense day, we go to the town of Moab to do some shopping, refuel and refill the gas tank.
+Unfortunately, there was a problem with it, there was nowhere to be found, only in the morning we found a campsite where we could refill it.
+And we stayed overnight in the middle of nature on the Colorado River for $20, unmanned, you take an envelope from the glove box, write down the details and put the money in an iron box, around 11 p.m. a patrol was there and checked the fees.

 Moab Town: